 The latest figures show that Shared Lives keeps growing despite the tremendous pressures on the social care system.
 In this story we break down the state of the Shared Lives sector.

 The latest figures from England’s Shared Lives schemes show that Shared Lives care continues to grow steadily despite the tremendous difficulties facing the social care sector as whole.
 The total number of people supported in Shared Lives grew by 540, or just over 4%, to a total of 12,800 compared to the previous year’s data.
 These small numbers of growth despite the long-term effects of sustained austerity and a lack of a cohesive strategy for social care, demonstrates Shared Lives’ great resilience at a time when the need for robust and flexible social care alternatives could not be more urgent.

 The numbers of short break arrangements grew by a modest but promising 8%, suggesting that planners are increasingly understanding the flexibility of Shared Lives and its ability to fit in with and support wider service provision.

-While the numbers of people supported for dementia remained static, those in Shared Lives arrangements with other needs associated with older age doubled to 720.
+While the numbers of people supported for dementia remained static, those in Shared Lives arrangements with other needs associated with older age doubled to over 700.
 This shows that the model can expand swiftly to tackle specific challenges where there is a will to do so –with the serious pressures facing the residential care sector, the growing numbers of older people supported in Shared Lives are a timely boost.

 There are now 500 people supported for a physical impairment – a 14% increase, which is positive news in the context of our concerted work in partnership with NHS England to develop shared living for those with health needs.
 We have long argued that Shared Lives is just as suited to healthcare as social care, and this growth is food for thought as we explore the potential of our sector to support hospital discharges during the Covid-19 pandemic.